kadena-community/kadena-cli-user-test/round-one/feedback/steven-sam.md

 [Was it complex to execute] It was not complex, just not stright forward feedback or indications

-[Did you have any prior knowledge about Kadena blockchain interactions] Not for either
+[Did you have any prior knowledge about Kadena blockchain interactions] Not for either on the cli

 ## Challenges